Quantifying Topology In Pancreatic Tubular Networks From Live Imaging 3D Microscopy: Methods

-\paragraph{i) Matching individual nodes.} Given binary ground truth- and predicted segmentations, we denote their skeleton graphs by $S_{gt}$ and $S_p$, respectively.
-Due to noise, predicted segmentations are bumpier than the ground truth, giving higher node density in skeletons, and the topological score needs to be robust to this.
-We therefore match skeletal components and loops by first matching their nodes as follows (see also Fig.~\ref{fig:IoU_points}).
-For every component in one of the skeletons $S_\ast$, each node is matched to its nearest node in a component from the \emph{other} skeleton $S_{\hat{\ast}}$ if such a node exists within a fixed radius $r > 0$; otherwise the node is considered unmatched.
-Matching several nodes in one skeleton to the same node in the other skeleton is allowed.
-The same matching procedure is applied to loops.
+\paragraph{Step i) Matching individual nodes.} We denote the skeleton graphs of ground truth and prediction by $S_{gt}$ and $S_p$, respectively.
+Due to noise, predicted segmentations are bumpier than the ground truth, giving higher node density in $S_p$ than in $S_{gt}$.
+Examples of this phenomenon can be seen in Figs.~\ref{fig:skeleta} and~\ref{fig:example_res}.
+The topological score needs to be robust to this.
+As a first step towards creating a density-agnostic score, we therefore match skeletal components and loops by first matching their nodes as follows (see also Figure~\ref{fig:IoU_points}):

+For every loop in one of the skeletons $S_{gt}$/$S_p$, each node is matched to its nearest node in a loop from the \emph{opposite} skeleton $S_p$/$S_{gt}$ if such a node exists within a fixed radius $r > 0$; otherwise the node is considered unmatched.
+Matching several nodes in one skeleton to the same node in the other skeleton is allowed, as can be seen from Figure~\ref{fig:IoU_points}.